 - Separates OS and program files to optimize interaction with the operating system.

-- Better organization to allow frequently-used data and programs to be near each other.
+- Better organization allows frequently used data and programs to be grouped together.

 - Allows multi-boot setup options.